rspamzn/emr-handson/README.md

 aws ec2 create-key-pair --key-name emr-handson-keypair --query 'KeyMaterial' --output text > ~/Downloads/MyKeyPair.pem
 ```

 >11.
 Finally, we have everything in place to launch a cluster inside of the VPC successfully.
 We can use the following command to launch a test cluster.
-Change the bucket if for logs and the subnet id
+Change the bucket id for logs and the subnet id
 ```sh
 aws emr create-cluster \
    --name emr-handson-cluster \